harawata/ibatis-apache-svn/java/mapper/mapper2/tools/abator/core/doc/README.txt

    Notes:

    - The classpath on the <taskdef> is used to tell Ant where the implementing code is.
-This is optional if you add Abator to the Ant classpath on one of the other ways described in the Ant manual
+This is optional if you add Abator to the Ant classpath in one of the other ways described in the Ant manual
    - The name of the task can be anything you desire, "abator.genfiles" is simply an example